-Iran to tighten Persian Gulf security belt: General Hatami
+Iran to Tighten Persian Gulf Security Belt: General Hatami

 Brigadier General Hatami noted that “over 80% of the equipment, including telecommunications, radars, and control and monitoring systems, used in the vessels delivered to the IRGC today, is domestically manufactured, and all their weapons systems have been localized under the supervision of the Defense Ministry.”

-Referring to the instructions of Leader of Islamic Revolution Imam Sayyed Ali Khamenei on “production surge” in the current year, the Defense Minister, said, “Certainly, following the orders of the Leader over boosting the power and capabilities of the Islamic Republic’s navy, we will increase the depth of our presence in free waters through the design and manufacture of different surface and sub-surface vessels.”
+Referring to the instructions of Leader of Islamic Revolution Ayatollah Seyyed Ali Khamenei on “production surge” in the current year, the Defense Minister, said, “Certainly, following the orders of the Leader over boosting the power and capabilities of the Islamic Republic’s navy, we will increase the depth of our presence in free waters through the design and manufacture of different surface and sub-surface vessels.”

 He ensured that the country’s defense capabilities will also observe a considerable leap on the ground, see and air as well as the electronics and aerospace this year.